 In 2024, Melissa was a first-time federal candidate with no prior public profile — running against a 14-term incumbent with AIPAC backing and a decades-long machine behind him.
 Coverage was thin; most of the establishment didn't take the race seriously.
 But the people who did sit down with her, read her endorsement questionnaires, or listened to her speak came away convinced.
 The Stranger gave her their sole endorsement in both primary and general.
 Now she returns as a far more visible candidate, with a national story, a published book, and a movement behind her.
 This page will grow as the 2026 campaign earns its coverage.

-When her husband was abducted at his citizenship interview on August 21, 2025, Melissa did what she always does — she fought back against injustice and for liberty and justice for all.
+When a decorated American veteran was abducted at his citizenship interview on August 21, 2025, Melissa did what she always does — fought back for liberty and justice.
 The case drew national and international attention, reaching millions of people across six continents.
 Melissa filed across four federal jurisdictions, managed a massive legal fight as a non-attorney, and refused to be silenced.
 The federal judge who ordered Zahid's release called the detention "flat out wrong."
 The government attorney's first words outside the courthouse: an apology.

 For the authoritative record on Zahid Chaudhry's case: all court documents, case timeline, and family updates are maintained at justice4zahid.org.